Dany Goldraij

 How Many People In The World Speak English?

-Out of the world’s approximately 7.8 billion inhabitants, 1.35 billion speak English.
+Of the world’s approximately 7.8 billion inhabitants, 1.35 billion speak English.
 The majority aren’t native English speakers, however.
 About 360 million people speak English as their first language.
 The most common first language is Chinese, followed distantly by Spanish, and then, in third, comes English.

 How Many People Speak English In Europe?

-After the United Kingdom, Germany has the most English speakers with 45.8 million.
+After the United Kingdom, Germany has the most English speakers, with 45.8 million.
 This is followed by France (25.4 million) and Italy (20.7 million).
 The majority of these speakers aren’t native speakers, however.
 Germany, for example, only has about 240,000 native English speakers.

 How Many People Speak English In Africa?